Entry visibility

-Entry Visibility Solution
+Entry visibility solutions

 Due to time and cost restrictions most importers cannot audit all of their entries on a regular basis, and therefore they are potentially losing money due to classification errors, inaccurate quantities or missed Free Trade Agreement eligibility.
 With an entry visibility solution, importers are provided with a global view of all entries filed, helping to increase trade compliance and ensuring that all available savings are realized when importing goods.
 An automated solution identifies common entry errors such as incorrect tariff numbers, product description, and country of origin.
 With a solution in place, companies have the ability to identify missing or inaccurate data on the entry virtually immediately after the entry have been filed.
 Having visibility this soon allows the company to determine the root cause of the error, take the steps both internally and externally to correct the errors, and to report the errors soon after the error is filed instead of months after, reducing the chance of customs withholding shipments and causing delays.

 The bigger picture of an automated solution is the savings involved.
 Costs can be minimized by taking the necessary steps to avoid penalties that result when errors are repeatedly made.
 Furthermore, with an entry visibility solution, errors can be prevented in the entry by sending all of the necessary classification and filing information to the broker up front.
 This allows for the automatic retrieval and reconciliation of the entry filing on the backend.
 Keeping customers, suppliers, 3PLs, freight forwarders, and brokers all on the same page can be accomplished with an automated solution, allowing all parties to view the same data and further ensure the information on the entry is correct and up-to-date.